tweag/haskell-training/material/domain.md

 ask :: Question -> Answer
 ```

+Take a minute to try to implement this function.

 ---

 Beware, all functions in Haskell are pure!
 Does this mean that we need to define the answer to our questions at compile time?
 Not a friendly user interaction...